I'm Honey!

 Dear Jane Doe,

-A lonely and sad marriage coupled with infidelity is difficult to save.
-I think you have to assess your feelings and decide if staying married is a sustainable option.
-Only you can decide what is in your best interest.
+A lonely and sad marriage coupled with infidelity and issues with romantic partners is difficult to save.
+I think you have to assess your feelings and other negative feelings and decide if staying married is a sustainable option.
+Only you can decide what is in your best interest and how to handle an angry reaction.

 It is terrifying to leave a long marriage and start over.
 You should ask yourself the following questions knowing you are lonely and sad.